drone/proposal/design/01-aws-runner.md

   -  There can be multiple pools.
 Different pipelines can use the same pool
   -  You can specify the size of the pool.
   -  A pool can only be in one region.
+  -  Changing the pool configuration will mean removing the existing images and restarting the daemon.
   -  A pipeline can use a pool, or specify its own adhoc build

 EG, This `.drone_pool.yml` file configures 2 pools each with one member